p0pr0ck5/lua-resty-waf/README.md

 ###mode

-*Default*: DEBUG
+*Default*: SIMULATE

 Sets the operational mode of the module.
-Options are ACTIVE, INACTIVE, and DEBUG.
+Options are ACTIVE, INACTIVE, and SIMULATE.
 In ACTIVE mode, rule matches are logged and actions are run.
-In DEBUG mode, FreeWAF loops through each enabled rule and logs rule matches, but does not complete the action specified in a given run.
+In SIMULATE mode, FreeWAF loops through each enabled rule and logs rule matches, but does not complete the action specified in a given run.
 INACTIVE mode prevents the module from running.

-By default, DEBUG is selected if not explicit mode is set; this requires new users to actively implement blocking by setting the mode to ACTIVE.
+By default, DEBUG is selected if mode is not explicitly set; this requires new users to actively implement blocking by setting the mode to ACTIVE.

 *Example*: